The Essential Einkorn Cookbook

 Hi Katie!
 I wanted to try your artisan boule first and I'm not disappointed.
 The cold proofing straight into the preheated cast iron and then the oven from the refrigerator is amazing!
 I had more lift and air pockets in my einkorn loaf than ever before.
 I just had to add to my review because I tried your pie crust recipe, it's fabulous!
 I can't believe how easy the dough is to work with.
 The close up picture shows how flakey the crust is.
 And I didn't want to waste those trimmings!
 My grammie always buttered them and sprinkled them with sugar and cinnamon, so delicious.
 The einkorn is so flakey and crispy.
 I've only skimmed your cookbook at this point but can't wait to try more recipes.
 I look forward to understanding the technical aspects of einkorn flour so that I can experiment with it myself!
 The book is just beautiful with easy to understand instructions.
 Thank you!
 So I need to update again!
 I tried the Ginger Cookie recipe this evening.
 Here are my results.
 Firstly I dumped the sugar into my flour without thinking, so I thought I was done for.
 Also, I used allulose in my cookie to help lower the glycemic index.
 My dough looked very crumbly, like pastry dough.
 I don't know if that was normal because of my goofs.
 Anyway the dough formed balls with no problem, I rolled the cookies in sugar because allulose burns easily.
 Also baked a few minutes longer at 350 for the same reason.
 My cookies still came out wonderful!
 Absolutely the perfect amount of spice in them!
 Probably the most healthy cookie I've ever baked. (that tasted good)

-Image #1 from Amy S.
+Image #1 from Anonymous Reviewer

 Image #1 from Shirley